jhayes14/advsteg/README.md

 # Generating Steganographic Images via Adversarial Training

-This is a toy example (on CelebA) of how to run attacks presented in https://arxiv.org/abs/1703.00371
+This is a toy example (on CelebA) of how to run experiments presented in https://arxiv.org/abs/1703.00371

 ## To run